SalesConnection/Caction-Support/docs/How_edit_or_update_data_inside_system.md

    <br>

-12. After filling out all information, click the "Save" button to save your changes in the system.
+12. After completing all information updates, click the "Save" button to commit changes to the system.

    <br>